Example Mapping: Making Stories Concrete

 Context, action, outcome

-He picks up one of the delivery date cards.
+He picks up the delivery date card.
 “Sarah subscribes Monday 30 March, first delivery Thursday 2 April.
-What’s the context here?”
+What’s the context?”

 Tom: “Delivery day is Thursday.”